 Says Worldwide Relational Database Market Increased 14 Percent i.
 STAMFORD, Conn., June 18, 2007 View All Press Releases Linux Experiences Strongest Operating System Growth Rate with 67 Percent Revenue Increase Worldwide relational database management systems (RDBMS) total software revenue totaled $15.2 billion in 2006, a 14.2 percent increase from 2005 revenue of $13.3 billion, according to Gartner, Inc.

+Source: Gartner Dataquest (June 2007) Contacts.
 IDC’s Database Market Share Analysis.
 IDC’s Chris Kanaracus has summarized the relational database market size in “Oracle Maintains Lead in Database Market”.

 Of the top three database players, only IBM didn’t chip in with its take on the numbers.
 Stay tuned for the full elephant.
 Smaller-Sized Companies Also Need Knowledge Management.
 The Global Enterprise Applications Software Market Forecast Upda.
 Support Your Business Gartner for Supply Chain Professionals supports senior supply chain executives and functional area leads from planning, sourcing, manufacturing, logistics and sustainability on a number of key issues: Demand Management Inventory Optimization Logistics Management Sales and Operations Planning Sourcing and Procurement Excellence Global Manufacturing Strategy Supply Chain Risk Management Sustainability Gartner for Supply Chain Leaders Gartner for Supply Chain Leaders delivers objective, actionable insight and best practices to help supply chain professionals build, manage and transform global supply.

+Learn more Gartner for Enterprise Supply Chain Leaders Gartner for Enterprise Supply Chain Leaders provides you with the valuable tools, in-depth insight and personal support you need to deliver cost-effective improvements and demonstrable business results.
+Learn more Industry-Specific Insight Retail and Consumer Products Industrial and High-Tech Manufacturing.
 Says Worldwide Application Development Software Market Declined.
 STAMFORD, Conn., April 29, 2010 View All Press Releases Worldwide project application development (AD) software revenue fell to $7.25 billion in 2009, a decrease of 2 percent from 2008 revenue of $7.39 billion, according to Gartner, Inc.